Learn about the systematic approach that underlies turning data into actionable information and improved outcomes.

 Any philosophy is underpinned by a key set of principles (assumptions) and methods (framework).
 When evaluating any philosophy, it is important to approach with an open mind, a deep understanding of your own philosophy (biases/judgments), and a desire to learn.

 Principles are fundamental beliefs that serve as the foundation for a line of reasoning.
-We can think of them as the assumptions that back the Sparta philosophy.
+We can think of them as the assumptions that back the spartan philosophy.
 In an environment where we are rapidly learning, growing, and changing, these principles are the things that are constant and provide context for everything else.
-Below we cover each of the principles of the Sparta philosophy: assessment, intent, and creating a systematic approach to health and performance.
+Below we cover each of the principles of a spartan philosophy: assessment, intent, and creating a systematic approach to health and performance.
 If you are familiar with the big rocks, pebbles, sand, and water analogy, these principles should be thought of as the “big rocks” of our philosophy.
 They create the foundation around which the pebbles, sand, and water need to fit.

-Sparta Philosophy Principles:
+Spartan Philosophy Principles:

 The Value of Assessment

 1. the evaluation or estimation of the nature, quality, or ability of someone or something.